nova-labs/meetup2apricot/docs/man/meetup2apricot.rst

    Event restrictions formatted as a list of JSON objects.
-   Each object optionally specifies an event restriction name, a case-insensitive Python regular expression to find in event titles, a price restriction (free or paid), and an optional member level (or list of levels).
+   Each object optionally specifies an event restriction name, a case-insensitive Python regular expression to find in event titles, a price restriction (free or paid), an member level (or list of levels), and a guest policy.
    For example::

        export EVENT_RESTRICTIONS='[
             {
                     "name": "Green Orientation",
                     "pattern": "go:.*orientation",
-                    "levels": "Associate (onboarding)"
+                    "levels": "Associate (onboarding)",
+                    "guests": "count"
             },
             {
                     "name": "Members Only",